Leonardo-Notargiacomo/SkyVoyage/analysis/TestCases.md

 **Result**:

 - Booking is stored in sessionStorage under “reservedBooking”.
-- System displays a message: “Booking reserved for later payment! ⏳”.
+- System displays a message: “Booking reserved for later payment!”.

 ---